kyma-project/eventing-auth-manager/README.md

 kubectl create secret generic kubeconfig-$EVENTING_AUTH_CR_NAME -n kcp-system --from-file=config=$PATH_TO_TARGET_CLUSTER_KUBECONFIG
 ```

+#### Prepare the secret target cluster
-4. Create the namespace in which the "eventing-webhook-auth" secret is created on the target cluster:
+Create the namespace in which the "eventing-webhook-auth" secret is created on the target cluster:

 ```sh
 kubectl create ns kyma-system